Graylog2/documentation/pages/auditlog/setup.rst

 Setup
 *****

-The Audit Log plugin is a commercial Graylog feature that can be installed in addition to the Graylog open source server.
+Graylog Audit Log is a commercial feature that can be installed in addition to the Graylog open source server.

 Installation
 ============

-Please see the :ref:`Graylog Enterprise setup page <enterprise-setup>` for details on how to install the Audit Log plugin.
+Audit Log functionality is part of the Graylog Enterprise plugin, please check the :ref:`Graylog Enterprise setup page <enterprise-setup>` for details on how to install it.

-.. note:: Make sure the Audit Log plugin is installed on every node in your Graylog cluster.

 Configuration
 =============

-The audit log plugin provides two ways of writing audit log entries:
+Graylog Audit Log provides two ways of writing audit log entries:

 1. Database
 2. Log file via `log4j2 <https://logging.apache.org/log4j/2.x/>`_ appender